codeparty/blog/source/_posts/2012-04-14-our-take-on-derby-vs-meteor.markdown

 ### GPL vs. MIT

-Currently, Meteor is only available under a [GPL licence](http://meteor.com/faq/how-is-meteor-licensed).
-This means that you must contact them and arrange for a commerial license if you do not wish to release your source under the GPL or another compatible license.
+Currently, Meteor is only available under a [GPL license](http://meteor.com/faq/how-is-meteor-licensed).
+This means that you must contact them and arrange for a commercial license if you do not wish to release your source under the GPL or another compatible license.

 Derby, Racer, and all other components of our framework are released under the permissive MIT license.
 Thus, you can do pretty much anything you want with it (other than sue us), and we can't stop you or change our minds later.